masxxiii/masxxiii/README.md

 <br /> <br />
 <samp>
 I'm [Masood](https://masoodbuilds.com).
-A polyglot, an engineer & a chap.
+A polyglot, an engineer & a curious chap.
 I'm currently the lead backend engineer, specializing in decentralized apps at [DYOR](https://dyor.exchange).
 I study and learn all things technology and convert caffeine into code.
 </samp>
 <br />